strehar/HttpServer/README.md

 This will start http server on port 8000 and display "It works!" page to user.

 To add some functionality to the server, you could either write "Liquid" or "Simple" templates or write and register listener function.
+There are two templating engines, "DotLiquidCore", that is DotLiquid (http://dotliquidmarkup.org/) templating engine ported to Windows Universal Apps (.net core) and "SimpleTemplate" that is just string substitutions within document.
 Templates are served by default listener and are passed request, response and and other objets that are provided to them.
 All scripts are cached to avoid slow recompilations.